Michigan Police Misconduct Lawyers

 Contact Michigan's Police Misconduct Attorneys

-If you've been hurt by police, the 60-day government tort notice deadline may already be running.
+If you've been hurt by police, claim-specific notice deadlines and evidence-preservation windows may already be running.
 Evidence from the incident — body camera footage, dispatch recordings, officer reports — can be altered or disappear if no one acts to preserve it.

 Call (248) 886-8650 any time for a free, confidential consultation.
 We'll review what happened and tell you honestly what we think your case looks like.
 There is no cost and no obligation.
 If we take your case, you pay nothing unless we win.